ckdextergames/Icarus_mods/README.md

 ---

-*Compatible with Icarus Week 85 update, or the current later game build if updated with Icarus Mod Manager.*
 <a name="mod">__Workshop Furnaces__</a>

 *__Note:__ This mod is available for download, but will no longer be updated.
 Suggest instead using [Dexterhaven Labs](https://bit.ly/CKDlabs), since its content is included in that mod.*